Overcoming Labelled Data Scarcity for Defect Classification in Scanning Tunneling Microscopy: Results Discussion

 \subsection{Improving Accuracies: Ablation Study}

 Finally, is it possible to improve on the reported accuracies without resorting to labelling more data?
 The classification accuracies of the FSL networks depend on how well they can embed the images into the latent vector space.
 Intuition would suggest that a larger variety of defect classes seen during training would result in higher quality embedding.
 To test this, we supplement the datasets with artificial defects, formed by inverting the pixel values of real defect images to produce negative images, and in effect, new defect types.
-In this way, we show that the data supports our intuition; the accuracies of our models increase when we increase the number of classes in $\mathscr{C}(T_{tr})$.
-For example, when using the Ge(001):AsH$_3$ data as our validation set, we double the size of our training and test set from classes 1-8 to classes 1-8 plus all inverses.
-As a result, the prototypical network accuracy increases by 6\% in the 1-shot case, while the matching network improves by almost 16\%.
+In this way, we show that the data supports our intuition in some cases; the accuracies of our models increase when we increase the number of classes in $\mathscr{C}(T_{tr})$.
+For example, when using the Ge(001):AsH$_3$ data as our validation set, we double the size of our training and test set from classes 1-8, and 14-15 to classes 1-8, and 14-15 plus all inverses.
+As a result, \del{the prototypical network accuracy increases by 5\% in the 1-shot case, while}the matching network improves by 12\%.
+In the case of silicon, we see an increase of 5\% for the 3-shot prototypical network when we artificially increase our dataset in this way.
 This initial success is promising and establishes a path to further increase the effectiveness of our STM segmentation approach without increasing the demand on manual data labelling.
 In the appendix \ref{ablation_study_appendix} we provide a table with further exploration of accuracy improvements through artificial dataset size increases.